-Operating revenues are recognized in the period earned and consist of passenger fares, fees earned from the provision of various services to regional transit agencies, and revenues from state and local sources.
+Operating revenues are recognized in the period earned and consist of passenger fares, fees earned from the provision of various services to regional transit agencies and income from noncapital grants.
 Operating expenses are recognized in the period in which they are incurred.
 All assets and liabilities associated with the operation of Sound Transit are included in the Statements of Net Position.
 Depreciation and amortization of capital assets and amortization of unearned revenue, asset retirement obligations and unearned rent are recognized in the Statements of Revenues, Expenses and Changes in Net Position.

-Capital Assets- Capital assets are stated at cost, except for capital assets contributed to Sound Transit, which are stated at the fair value on the date of contribution.
+Capital Assets - Capital assets are stated at cost, except for capital assets contributed to Sound Transit, which are stated at the fair value on the date of contribution.
 Expenditures and contributions for additions and improvements with a value in excess of \$5,000 and a useful life of more than one year are capitalized.
 Expenditures for maintenance, repairs and minor improvements are charged to operations as incurred.
 Depreciation and amortization of capital assets are recorded using the straight-line method applied to each asset over its estimated useful life and leasehold improvements over the shorter of the life of the asset or length of the related agreement as follows:

-Estimated useful life
+Estimated useful life (in years)

-Access rights 5-100 years
+Access rights 5 - 100

-Buildings and leasehold improvements 5-30 years
+Buildings and leasehold improvements 5 - 30

-Furniture, equipment and vehicles 3-8 years
+Furniture, equipment and vehicles 3 - 8

-Revenue vehicles 12-40 years
+Revenue vehicles 12 - 40

-Software 3-5 years
+Software 3 - 5

-Transit facilities, rail and heavy equipment 6 - 150 years
+Transit facilities, rail and heavy equipment 6 - 150